“setting forth the truth plainly…[unlocking] this treasure in jars of clay”

 E = Enable

 The process of working with Truth in Love Ministry has produced fruit for me.
-I’ve begun to develop evangelism skills and think about effective evangelism strategies (e.g., listen, build relationships).
+I’ve begun developing evangelism skills and thinking about evangelism strategies (e.g., listen, build relationships).
 I’ve also become more comfortable and excited about taking opportunities to share God’s Word with others.